Jackman3005/redux-act-classy/README.md

   // action is a MyAction
 }

-// Identify ASynchronous Lifecycle actions if (beforeStart(action, LoadJokeAction)) {
+// Identify asynchronous lifecycle actions if (beforeStart(action, LoadJokeAction)) {
   state = {
     showSpinner: true